Why should your company support

 Learning and Innovation in Brain Injury Rehabilitation and was

-attended.
-Irwin Mitchell Solicitors sponsored the event and
+Irwin Mitchell Solicitors sponsored the event and they said "We

-networking opportunities.
-We hope to be involved in future
+We hope to be involved in future conferences with BIRT."

 If you are looking for an exciting and different